forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 ---
-title: "Hide Sections \U0001F648, Switch Labels \U0001F3F7️ and Limit Template Access to Sections \U0001F448"
+title: Customize Your Sidebar and Limit Templates to Sections
 description: ''
 date: 2018-07-03 04:17:18 -1100
 authors: []